bytewax/bytewax/docs/guide/concepts/windowing.md

 operator** which gives you patterns for how to combine the values in each window to produce a result.

-See the {py:obj}`bytewax.operators.window` module for a list of our windowing operators and their behavior.
+See the {py:obj}`bytewax.operators.windowing` module for a list of our windowing operators and their behavior.

 All windowing operators emit `(key, (metadata, value))` nested tuples